stefanspringer1/swift-package-manager/Documentation/PackageDescription.md

 ### About the Swift Tools Version

-A `Package.swift` manifest file must begin with the string `// swift-tools-version:` followed by a version number specifier.
+A `Composition.swift` manifest file must begin with the string `// swift-tools-version:` followed by a version number specifier.
 The following code listing shows a few examples of valid declarations of the Swift tools version: